GoldandBlack - Breakdown: Purdue's win over Northwestern

 Northwestern essentially didn't score in the game's final four minutes, before Miller Kopp's meaningless bucket at the buzzer, the game already decided.

-Lastly, coming off a seven-turnover game vs. Virginia, Purdue turned It over only six times vs. Northwestern.
-Free of VCU's and Florida State's pressure from the Emerald Coast Classic, the Boilermakers' turnover problems have subsided.
+Lastly, coming off a seven-turnover game vs. Virginia, Purdue turned it over only six times vs. Northwestern.
+Free from VCU's and Florida State's pressure from the Emerald Coast Classic, the Boilermakers' turnover problems have subsided.

 Defending, rebounding — a 38-31-margin win — and taking care of the basketball sounds like a recipe Purdue is well familiar with.